 It’s Friday night.
 I’m supposed to fly to Boston and resume my college life.
 Jace will cover for me.
 It’s a mistake to use him against Jack.
 But he’s still fifteen and knows where his loyalties lie.
-I’ll have to deal with Jack later.
+I have to deal with Jack later.
 It’s the first time I realize we are breaking up.
 He needs to be at Harvard while I need to be in Hollywood.
-I worry he’ll try flying out here to change my mind, forcing me to go back or leave Harvard himself.
+I worry he will fly out here to try to change my mind, forcing me to go back or leave Harvard himself.
 To remain a Harvard student, I still have to go back for finals in December.
-I won’t burn bridges yet.
+I refuse to burn bridges yet.
 I call Kurt at the Lampoon.

 ““Working late on a Friday night?”
 I ask him.

 “Hi, Tim.
 Tonight’s the big 100th year anniversary issue publication party.
 The article Jill authored is a big hit.
 Having fun out there in LA LA Land?”

 “Any progress on Animal House.”

 “Yeah.
 The Universal execs told Landis today that the National Lampoon needs to stay under Harvard’s wing.
 I put on a show to audition bands for the screenplay.
 We found the perfect fit, a black soul singer who can play all the hits of the 50’s.
 I even got on stage with Belushi and jammed on all those songs, too.
 It was sweet.”

 “That’s great.
 How did Chris Miller react?”

 “He hates me, thinking I’m totally gay because I put an earring in my right earlobe.
 Landis totally shut him down, telling him to stay out of the music end of the movie.”